 Yoga, mindset and recharge

 All the swims are optional.
 Some people had just signed up for one swim – others, like me, had signed up for everything.
 An outline of the itinerary is below.
-Sunday was a 2 hour swim and then yellow hats once again headed off for an extra adventure.
-Shivering under my dry robe we road out to Hawbowline lighthouse, lept into the cold rolling Emerald waves spotted with jelly fish, and swam out to where the Mourne mountains sweep down to the sea.
+Sunday was a 2-hour swim and then yellow hats once again headed off for an extra adventure.
+Shivering under my dry robe we rode out to Hawbowline lighthouse, leap into the cold rolling Emerald waves spotted with jellyfish, and swam out to where the Mourne mountains sweep down to the sea.

 I love swimming

 Monday morning and a remaining small group of swimmers undertook 4, 6, 8 and 10 hour swims, many in preparation for the North Channel or similar marathon distance open water challenges.

 I had Jack and Kieran on my support crew.
 I couldn’t have wished for better.
 Over the six hours we travelled across, around, up and down the beautiful Carlingford Lough.

 Twice the waves were so big I was almost flipped over.
 I lost count of the times I laughed.
 The term “craic” is somewhat undefinable, but I think I found it’s meaning in that lough!
 So wicked. (put in here one of your wee sayings)